-The first two years are common to all mechanical engineering students, with teaching based on four main themes: design and manufacture, dynamics and control materials and thermofluids Years one and two cover the fundamental principles of mechanical engineering and include lectures, laboratories, design classes and short projects in modelling and manufacturing.
+The first two years are common across our mechanical engineering degrees.
+Teaching is based on four main themes: design and manufacture, dynamics and control, and thermofluids materials.
+Years one and two cover the fundamental principles of mechanical engineering and include lectures, laboratories and design classes, as well as a number of short projects in modelling and manufacturing.
 The third year builds on this foundation and applies the principles covered in years one and two to more realistic and complex engineering applications.
-A major element of the third year is an open-ended individual research project that requires students to demonstrate independent and creative thinking.
-In the fourth year, students select courses from a range of specialist options, which provide an insight into state-of-the-art engineering research.
-The fourth year also includes a second major project undertaken in a group of around four students.
-In these projects, students must work effectively as a team to address a substantial open-ended technical challenge.
-Upon completion of our fully accredited courses (with IMechE), you will have already met part (studying BEng) or all (studying MEng) of the benchmark academic requirements for becoming an Incorporated (IEng) or Chartered Engineer (CEng).
+A major element of the third year is an open-ended individual research project that requires independent and creative thinking.
+In the fourth year, students select from specialist options, which provide an insight into state-of-the-art engineering research.
+The fourth year also includes a second major group project.
+In these projects, students must use effective teamwork to address a substantial open-ended technical challenge.
+Upon completion of our fully accredited courses (IMechE), you will have already met part (studying BEng) or all (studying MEng) of the benchmark academic requirements for becoming an Incorporated (IEng) or Chartered Engineer (CEng).